GordonFreemanK/gfk-image/README.md

 # What is this?

-This repository is aimed at integrating PowerShell scripts in a visual workflow for batch-processing photos.
+This PowerShell is aimed at integrating scripts in a visual workflow for batch-processing photos.
 At the moment, this consists of:
 - setting metadata [UTC offsets](https://en.wikipedia.org/wiki/UTC_offset) automatically based on the photo location and time
 - setting metadata tags based on digiKam tags (requires digiKam)